weslord/FortGraph/README.md

 ## Usage

+- Drag nodes to re-arrange them
 - Click to select nodes or connections
-- Esc to deselect
-- Edit the properties of selected object in the inspector on the right
+- Edit the properties of selected nodes in the inspector on the right
-- D or delete key to delete selected object
-- Drag nodes to re-arrange them
-- Double click a node to 'pin' it in place
 - Double click empty space to add new nodes
 - Ctrl- or alt-click and drag to create connections between nodes
+- **P** to 'pin' selected node in place
+- **D** or delete key to delete selected object
+- **Esc** to deselect

 ## Additional Notes